-This girl feels THE EXACT SAME WAY I did when my divorce was final.
+This girl feels THE EXACT SAME WAY I did when I became officially divorced.

 After months (sometimes years) of negotiations, fights, court appearances, hearings, expensive lawyer bills, document disclosures and so much other stuff, you go into court, you stand in front of the judge and he or she officially grants you your divorce.